openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 // +kubebuilder:validation:XValidation:rule="has(self.cloudControllerManager) == has(oldSelf.cloudControllerManager)",message="cloudControllerManager added or removed once set"
 type ExternalPlatformStatus struct {
     // CloudControllerManager contains settings specific to the external Cloud Controller Manager (a.k.a.
 CCM or CPI)
+    // When omitted or set to "None", new nodes will be not tainted
+    // and no extra initialization from the cloud controller manager is expected.
     // +optional
     CloudControllerManager CloudControllerManagerStatus `json:"cloudControllerManager"`
 }